Research Group

 PhD, MRes, BSc

-I currently hold a postdoctoral fellowship funded by the NIHR, to examine the effectiveness of GPs and nurses offering brief advice and an e-cigarette to smokers with chronic illnesses who are unwilling to stop smoking.
-I am conducting a randomised controlled trial to test the effectiveness of the approach compared with usual care, on reducing smoking and encouraging smokers to quit.
-This work includes an embedded qualitative interview study on patients’ and practitioners’ perspectives on e-cigarettes, and a study using conversation analysis of recorded consultations to understand how practitioners deliver the brief intervention and how patients respond.
-Our goal is to identify ways to improve communication between patients and practitioners and develop effective ways of delivering brief interventions for smoking cessation.
+In 2016 I was awarded an NIHR postdoctoral fellowship to lead a programme of work examining the effectiveness of GPs and nurses giving brief advice and offering an e-cigarette to smokers with chronic illnesses who were unwilling to stop smoking.
+I led a randomised controlled trial to test the effectiveness of the approach compared with usual care, on reducing smoking and encouraging smokers to quit (the 'MaSC study').
+This work included an embedded qualitative interview study on patients’ and practitioners’ perspectives on e-cigarettes, and a study using conversation analysis of recorded consultations to understand how practitioners delivered the brief intervention and how patients responded to it.

 Recent publications